jbreckmckye/trkl/README.md

 If you pass a truthy value to `immediate`, the subscriber will also run immediately.

-A subscription can mutate the observable's subscriber list (e.g. a subscriber can remove itself), but the mutation won't take effect until the next time the observer changes.
+A subscription can safely mutate the observable's subscriber list (e.g. a subscriber can remove itself)

 #### How updates are deduplicated